2017 WINNER: Phaistos Paragon by Nate Granzow

 From that original competition, Frey and members of the forum expanded the format to include Novel Length & Short-Story categories and named the competition The Literary Idol Competition.
 The competition spanned two years with winners announced in 2005 (Michael Shriver) and 2006 (Pete Ragan).
 Again, no monetary or literary recognition was awarded, but the popularity of the competition grew, as did the number of fans who followed it.

-In 2007, the Clive Cussler Collector’s Society approached Frey to take the competition to the next level by renaming the award – The Adventure Writer’s Competition – sponsored by the Clive Cussler Collector’s Society, adding a one thousand dollar monetary award, and assuring that the winner’s manuscript would be viewed by a literary agent.
+In 2007, the Clive Cussler Collector’s Society approached Frey to take the competition to the next level by renaming the contest – The Adventure Writer’s Competition – sponsored by the Clive Cussler Collector’s Society, adding a one thousand dollar monetary award, and assuring that the winner’s manuscript would be viewed by a literary agent.
 Frey ran the competition for seven years with winners to date including: Jeff Edwards in 2008, Ian Kharitonov in 2010, Peter Greene in 2012, and Scott Slater in 2014.
 Judges have included New York Times Bestselling authors, prior winners, and members of the Clive Cussler Collector’s Society.
-Since the inception of The Adventure Writer’s Competition, the winners have sold over two hundred thousand books worldwide, quite an accomplishment for a little competition that started off by a few fans of the old Grandmaster of Adventure – Clive Cussler.
+Since the inception of The Adventure Writer’s Competition, the winners have sold over four hundred thousand books worldwide, quite an accomplishment for a little competition that started off by a few fans of the old Grandmaster of Adventure – Clive Cussler.

 In October 2014, Frey handed the reins of the competition over to 2012 winner Peter Greene.
 The enhancements you see today will hopefully entice writers worldwide to enter future competitions with the hope to one day become the next Grandmaster of Adventure.